The Chase Coggins Memorial Fund

 The purpose of the Fund is to perpetuate Chase’s ideals and his influence on the Yale community by assisting Yale undergraduates in 1) wilderness exploration with philosophical, artistic or scientific intent, and 2) traveling to rural areas or developing countries to document and study those regions from a variety of perspectives (including natural or cultural history, health, anthropology, linguistics).
 It is important that new information and perspectives gained from this experience be shared with the broader Yale community in the following year.

 Awards will be made in the amount of either $2,000 or $4,000, depending on the applicant’s total budget needs.
-Please submit applications for the summer of 2023 by March 1st, 2023; notifications of interviews will be three weeks later and interviews will be held at Saint Anthony Hall on Saturday April 15th 2023.
+Please submit applications for the summer of 2024 by March 15th, 2024; notifications of interviews will be three weeks later, and interviews will be held at Saint Anthony Hall on Saturday, April 20th, 2024.
 The award recipient(s) will be notified within a week of the interviews.

-We give preference to applicants who are not seeking to join an already-established program.
+We give preference to applicants not seeking to join an already-established program.

 Proposals